phpmyadmin/phpmyadmin/faq.rst

 Compressed dumps are built in memory and because of this are limited to php's memory limit.
-For GZip/BZip2 exports this can be overcome since 2.5.4 using  (enabled by default).
+For GZip/BZip2 exports this can be overcome since 2.5.4 using :config:option:`$cfg['CompressOnFly']` (enabled by default).
 Zip exports can not be handled this way, so if you need Zip files for larger dump, you have to use another way.

 .. _faq3_3: